-Crispy on top and just soft enough underneath, no one will guess this Shortcut Sausage Thanksgiving Stuffing started with a store-bought mix.
+Crispy on top and just soft enough underneath, no one will guess this Shortcut Thanksgiving Stuffing with Sausage and Cranberries started with a store-bought mix.

 This stuffing recipe was originally published November 2014 and republished with new photos in 2021.